DOGE28/Zerto-Upgrade-Tutorial/README.md

 Exit by pressing `Ctrl + X` followed by `Y` to save your changes.

 The change should be reflected immediately.
 If installing the VRA still fails, reboot the ZVM and try again.
+If the problem is not fixed using this solution, please contact Tonaquint.
+We will need to engage Zerto support in order to find a fix.